sevvandi/SKSite/content/joinus/index.md

 }
 </style>

 Are you interested in FairML Research?
-We have an opening available at CSIRO starting in January 2024.
+We have an opening at CSIRO, Australia's National Science Agency!

-**CSIRO Postdoctoral Fellowship in fairness research in Machine Learning (FairML)**
+**CSIRO Postdoctoral Fellowship in Fairness research in Machine Learning (FairML)**

 Project description